Estimated Read Time: 9 Minutes

-Categories and tags are case-sensitive.
-That means if you create a tag with the unique identifier “garlic” and then another one labeled “Garlic” (with a capital “G”), they’ll be considered separate and distinct, two non-identical tags.
-Same goes for plurals and misspellings.
+Blog categories and tags are case-sensitive.
+That means if you create a tag with the unique identifier “best sellers” and then another one labeled “Best Sellers” (with a capital “B” and “S”), they will be considered separate and distinct.
+The same goes for plurals and misspellings.

-Again, it’s easy to see how this might confuse visitors.
-If you use “garlic” on some posts and “Garlic” on others, all of the related posts won’t be linked together.
-Visitors will have to conduct two searches and view two sets of tag posts to see all related content.
-There’s also a good chance that your visitors won’t notice the discrepancy and you’ll have missed the chance to expose them to more of your content or they’ll leave frustrated, not having found what they specifically came looking for.
+Again, it is easy to see how this might confuse visitors.
+If you use “best sellers” on some posts and “Best Sellers” on others, all of the related posts won’t be linked together.
+Visitors will have to view two separate tag pages to see all subject-related content.
+Some visitors won’t notice the discrepancy and you’ll have missed the chance to expose them to more of your content.
+Others will notice and choose to leave rather than do twice the work.

 Pick a single style for your tags and use it consistently.
-I recommend using plurals and title case (shown above right) where you capitalize the first letter of each word.
+I recommend using plurals and title case (where you capitalize the first letter of each word).

-Understand that your blog will evolve.
+Understand that your blog is going to evolve over time.
 People rarely know everything they want to post about when they’re first starting out.
-Nor can you possibly anticipate all the feedback and reactions you might receive from your posts.
-The goal should always be to provide the information your audience wants and needs, and to present it in a way maximizes its relevance and usability.
-Make it easy for readers to find what they’re looking for and you’ll go a long way toward achieving that goal.
+Nor can you possibly anticipate market changes and all the feedback and reactions you might receive from your posts.
+The goal should always be to provide the information your audience wants and needs, and to present it in a way that maximizes its relevance and usability.